KITRO: Refining Human Mesh by 2D Clues and Kinematic-tree Rotation

 PhD. student in Computer Science

-My research interests encompass the field of Computer Vision, with a particular emphasis on Human Pose Estimation during my Ph.D.
+My research interests encompass the field of Computer Vision, with a particular emphasis on Human Pose Estimation in the world coordinate during my Ph.D.
 Previously, during my Master’s studies, I explored the incorporation of semantic knowledge in Few-Shot Learning.